Egyptian Christians fear chaos after wedding bloodshed

 "Those who carried out the attack were not only tackling Christians, but both Christians and Muslims, to spread terrorism and make the new state fail, " said Essam Iskander, supervisor of the church library.

 "Some of the injured people were Muslims.
 And many Muslims who sit in a nearby cafe protect the church."
-(Writing by Michael Georgy; Editing by Alistair Lyon and Will Dunham)
+(Writing by Michael Georgy; Editing by Alistair Lyon)

 AMMAN The Syrian army command denied it had carried out a suspected chemical attack in the northwestern province of Idlib that killed dozens of people, including children.